-This course uses the Australian Languages Curriculum; the strands being Communicating and Understanding.
-The course is designed to enable students to comprehend written and spoken texts in Chinese, and to develop skills in writing Chinese accurately.
+Our Year 9 Chinese program follows the Australian Languages Curriculum, focusing on the strands of Communicating and Understanding.
+This course is designed to equip students with the ability to comprehend written and spoken Chinese texts while developing accurate writing skills in Chinese characters.